turtl/www/views/docs/security.md

 fetched, it's possible that your entire operating system itself is maliciously programmed to send contents of memory from certain programs to certain corporate headquarters or government agencies.
-If you really want to elminate this possibility, use an open-source operating system (such as Linux or BSD), and an open source browser when using Turtl (ie, Firefox).
+If you really want to elminate this possibility, use an open-source operating system (such as Linux or BSD).
 - __When your hardware is compromised__.
 It's not outside the realm of possibility that your computer's hardware is maliciously sharing the contents of your memory to a third party.
-You could probably verify this using some sort of packet sniffing on a second device connected to the network you're on.
 - __When someone is holding a gun to your head__.
 Sometimes the easiest way to get your data is to threaten you or your family.
 Turtl does have one interesting
 feature: because the account username is not stored anywhere, it can be used